daid/ezflashjr/doc/Protocol.md

 These are written to $00 after a rom is loaded before a reset to this new rom.
 Reason unknown.

-These are written to $00 and $80 by the `stage1` after the `loader` is loader.
+These are written to $00 and $80 by the `stage1` after the `kernel` is loaded.
 Reason unknown.

 These are written to $00 and $80 by the firmware update.
 Reason unknown.

 # SRAM

 There are 64 banks of SRAM available.
 The first 16 are the normal cart SRAM that you can access during a normal rom.
-Rest of the SRAM is mostly unused except for a few bits the ezgb.dat loader puts in there.
+Rest of the SRAM is mostly unused except for a few bits the ezgb.dat kernel puts in there.
 Unused SRAM contains random garbage, but can be used normally otherwise.

 First pages seem to be normal cart SRAM, and mapped to the SRAM area during normal cartidge, as well as backed up to save files.

 - Page $11 seems to contain flash cart status (previously loaded rom for SRAM backup?)
-- Page $12 is used as extra RAM during the loader.
+- Page $12 and beyond is used as extra RAM during the kernel, mostly to cache the file list.

 - `$11:$A000` is `$AA` if there is SRAM data to be backed up.
 - `$11:$A001` is size of the SRAM to bankup in number of SRAM banks.
 - `$11:$A00F` length of the SRAM save file filename
 - `$11:$A010+` contains sram save file if save needs to be backed up (in wchar_t)
 - `$11:$A200` auto save flag. $00 = no auto save, $01 = auto save
-- `$11:$A201` is written to `$88` to indicate cart initialization, if this isn't read back on boot of the loader it reports "Battery dry"
+- `$11:$A201` is written to `$88` to indicate cart initialization, if this isn't read back on boot of the kernel it reports "Battery dry"
 - `$11:$A300+` contains the last loaded rom filename (in wchar_t)

 # RTC